GAMIS65/hnizak/README.md

 List of all the features
 * Ban people / uban people
 * Kick people
-* Ask questions
+* 8ball
-* Lookup steam profile
+* Lookup Steam profiles
-* Lookup Typeracer profile and display their stats
+* Lookup Typeracer profiles and display their stats
 * Easily customizable "Splash text" (status)
-- And more coming soon. maybe
+* And more